~more recently updated recipes~

 Apple cider vinegar or mustard - allow about 1 tablespoon per pound

 Under running water, wash each kale leaf carefully, splaying the leaves to get into the crevasses.
 Arrange in a single layer on a double layer of paper towels.
 When the paper towels are completely covered, put another paper towel on top and press gently to remove as much water as possible.
-(See TIPS.)
+(Update: A Veggie Venture readers recommend a salad spinner.)

 Bake for 5 minutes to start, then stir around and bake for another 5 or 10 minutes.
 We like the kale best when it's still quite green but with some salty crispiness versus completely crispy.
 Tastes may vary so taste as you go along!
 Serve hot!
 Savor!